nimitbakrania/FPGA-Microprocessor/README.md

 # FPGA-Processor-
-Part of the term 1 module to design parts of a working processor
+Part of a term 1 module to design parts of a working processor